kimbo128/contextmanager/developer/README.md

 "End my development session.
 I've been working on AuthService for 3 hours and completed user authentication flow implementation."
 "Record my achievements for today: implemented password reset feature and fixed login redirect bug."
 "Update the status of these tasks: Login Form is complete, User Registration is in progress."
-"Create new tasks for the next sprint: Implement MFA, Add social login options."
+"Create new tasks for the next sprint: Implement MFA, Add social login options.
+Set MFA as high priority and make it precede the social login task."
 ```

 ### Knowledge Graph Management
 ```
-"Create a new feature called 'BillingSystem' in the ProjectX project."
+"Create a new feature called 'BillingSystem' in the ProjectX project with status active and high priority."
 "Create a relationship showing that PaymentComponent implements BillingSystem feature."
 "Show me all components that depend on the DatabaseService."
 "What decisions have been made about the authentication approach for ProjectX?"
+"Update the status of the API Documentation task to complete."
+"Set the User Profile feature as a prerequisite for the Payment Processing feature."
 ```

 ## Usage